On fallen twigs, plant debris, and decayed wood of deciduous

 lamellae are broadly adnate or decurrent with a short tooth,

-and the lamellar edge is orange to bright yellow.
-The hyphae
+and the lamellar edge is orange to bright yellow; the hyphae

 of the cortical layer of the stipe are smooth and not embedded